siyuanligit/finery_imageRecognition/README.md

 `Training.ipynb` includes the training code for image recognition models.
 It demonstrates the process of training ResNet50 and VGG16 models on both binary and multi-class classification.

 `Demo.ipynb` includes the demo code for testing the trained model on given images.
 It loads models previously trained in `Training.ipynb` and test them on chosen image (stored in `\img`).
-Here we include a VGG16 model (`best_vgg.hdf5`) that is trained on Finery data.
+Here we include a VGG16 model (`best_vgg.hdf5`) that is trained on Similar data.
 Here we also use `labelDecode.py` as helper function to decode the prediction array.